lyohe/lyohe/README.md

 ## Ryohei Tsuda - @lyohe

 Hi, I'm Ryohei - a software developer working in Tokyo.
-Previously worked as a financial controller, and quit it to learn programming.
+Previously worked as a financial controller, and quit it to learn programming because I knew that most of future work in accounting around me would be in programming or software engineering.

-### 🌱 I'm currently learning
+### 🌱 I'm currently learning:

 TypeScript/JavaScript, Rust.